simoneSantoni/data-viz-smm635/problemSets/problems_set_1.md

 # Context

-Consider the dataset used in Koop and Tobias[1] Labor Market Experience Data.
+Consider the [dataset used in Koop and Tobias](https://github.com/simoneSantoni/data-viz-smm635/tree/master/data/koopAndTobias), which concerns the relationship between schooling and wage at the individual level.
-(See The data file is in two parts.
-The file contains the panel of 17,919 observations on the Person ID and 4 time-varying variables.
-The data were downloaded from the Journal of Applied Econometrics archive website.

 # Task